justmoon/dassie/packages/lib-reactive/README.md

 It's a reactive state management library designed to work for both front- and back-end and synchronize between them.

+## Features

+- Lifecycle management: Automatically clean things up when they need to be cleaned up
+- Invalidation: Automatically re-do stuff when dependencies change
+- Context: Get values to where they're needed
+- Debugging: Get an understanding of what's happening in your system

 ## Getting Started

 ### Creating a reactor